Plantar Fasciitis

 What the hell is this thing?

-When that tissue gets irritated, inflamed, or develops micro-tears from overuse or bad mechanics, boom, you’ve got plantar fasciitis.
+When that tissue gets irritated, inflamed, or develops micro-tears from overuse or bad mechanics, boom: plantar fasciitis.
 The name literally just means “inflammation of the plantar fascia.”
 Not very creative, but it gets the point across.

 The classic symptom?
 That brutal heel pain when you first get up in the morning or after sitting for a while.
 It’s like your foot forgot how to foot while you were resting, and it’s pissed off about having to work again.

 Here’s the kicker though: most of us have been told it’s just inflammation.
 Pop some ibuprofen, ice it, rest, and you’ll be fine.
-Except… it doesn’t work for most people.
+Except… that doesn’t work for most people.
 Why?
-Because plantar fasciitis isn’t just inflammation, it’s often chronic degeneration of the tissue.
+Because plantar fasciitis isn’t just inflammation.
+It’s often chronic degeneration of the tissue.
 Huge difference.

 Why your heel hates you